legal resources necessary to hold negligent facilities accountable.

 The medical staff at nursing homes are required to rotate bedridden and wheelchair-bound patients every two hours as a preventative measure against developing bedsores.
 Unfortunately, many nursing facilities are staffed with overworked nurses and nursing aides who cannot provide the time necessary to monitor every patient properly.

 The Arkansas nursing home abuse attorneys at Nursing Home Law Center LLC are committed to holding negligent medical facilities, such as nursing homes and hospitals, fully accountable for their negligent care.
-Our law firm has experience prosecuting Arkansas bed sore lawsuits on behalf of individuals and families impacted by pressure sores.
+Our network of attorneys has experience prosecuting Arkansas bed sore lawsuits on behalf of individuals and families impacted by pressure sores.
 Contact our office for a free review of your Arkansas bed sore case today.

 A bedsore (decubitus ulcer; pressure ulcer; pressure sore) can easily develop anytime an individual remains immobile in a wheelchair or bed for an extended period.
 When the pressure against the body part is prolonged, the force against the skin can easily enflame tissue and begin the development of fluid-filled blisters and red spots on the body.
 Pressure sores commonly occur on: